Banner Research

 Who We Are

-The vision of the National Registry Research Department is to develop and foster EMS-prepared doctoral researchers to function with the highest level of scientific integrity to improve and ensure high quality and innovative National Registry products and processes through evidence and collaboration.
+The National Registry Research Department strives to develop and foster EMS prepared doctoral researchers who demonstrate the highest standards of scientific integrity, advancing high-quality and innovative National Registry products and processes through evidence-based approaches and collaboration.

-In response to the 2001 National EMS Research Agenda’s call to strengthen the scientific foundation of emergency medical services, the National Registry of EMTs established its Research Department in 2004.
-These efforts laid the groundwork for a dedicated Research Department that now plays a leading role in advancing EMS science and training EMS-prepared doctoral researchers.
+In response to the 2001 National EMS Research Agenda’s call to strengthen the scientific foundation of emergency medical services, the National Registry established its Research Department in 2004.
+These efforts laid the groundwork for a dedicated department that now plays a leading role in advancing EMS science and training EMS prepared doctoral researchers.

-The department’s mission is to contribute to the scientific body of out-of-hospital care knowledge, improving the competency, health, safety, and wellness of EMS professionals and the patients they serve.
-Today, the department’s work is nationally recognized and frequently published in high-impact journals such as Prehospital Emergency Care, Resuscitation, Journal of the American College of Emergency Physicians OPEN, and the CDC’s Morbidity and Mortality Weekly Report.
-Through research and partnerships, the department continues to lead in shaping the future of EMS.
+The department contributes to the growing scientific body of out-of-hospital care knowledge, supporting improvements in the competency, health, safety, and wellness of EMS professionals and the patients they serve.
+The work is nationally recognized and frequently published in high-impact journals such as The Journal of the American Medical Association Network OPEN, Prehospital Emergency Care, Resuscitation, Journal of the American College of Emergency Physicians OPEN, and the CDC’s Morbidity and Mortality Weekly Report.
+Through research and partnerships, the department continues to shape the future of EMS.

 Data Requests & More Information